hubject/opcp/OPCP-1.0.0/docs/components/v2g-pki-services.md

 An CPS Provisioning signing certificate is issued regularly by a CPS Operator by a V2G PKI Authority.
 It shall be possible to renew the provisioning signing certificate.
 It is used to sign contract data and install them securly into an EV.
 It is derived from the V2G root CA via a chain of CPS Sub-CAs.

 ### Certificate Signing Request
-CSR or Certificate Signing request is a block of encoded text that is given to a Certificate Authority when applying for an digital Certificate.
-It is usually generated on the server/enddevice where the certificate will be installed and contains information that will be included in the certificate such as the organization name, common name (domain name), locality, and country.
+CSR or Certificate Signing request, is a block of encoded text that is given to a Certificate Authority when applying for an digital Certificate.
+It is usually generated on the server/end-device, where the certificate will be installed, and contains information that will be included in the certificate, such as the organization name, common name (domain name), locality, and country.
 It also contains the public key that will be included in the certificate.
 A private key is usually created at the same time that you create the CSR, making a key pair.
 A CSR is generally encoded using ASN.1 according to the PKCS #10 specification.

 A certificate authority will use a CSR to create your digital certificate, but it does not need your private key.
 You need to keep your private key secret.
 The certificate created with a particular CSR will only work with the private key that was generated with it.
-So if you lose the private key, the certificate will no longer work.
+In the case of losing the private key, the certificate will no longer work.

 #### Required CSR Datafields

 Name|Explanantion|Example
 ----|--------|-----
 Common Name|The unique [ISO15118 description](#handling-of-ids) for the certificate.
 This must match exactly to the ISO15118 and VDE Application Guide standard or you will receive a name mismatch error in the PnC Ecosystem|PCID: e.g. WP012345678901234
-Organization|	The legal name of your organization. |Porsche AG
+Organization|	The legal name of your organization.
+This should not be abbreviated and should include suffixes such as Inc, Corp, or LLC.|Hubject GmbH

 #### CSR Example
 ```